 Aeldentree

 Magical wards keep the once-proud city of Aeldentree hidden from the world.
-The city is built among the boughs of massive white birch trees and is home to a confederation of elves, goblins, and fairies from both the Seelie and Unseelie Courts.
+The city is built among the boughs of massive white mournwood trees and is home to a confederation of elves, goblins, and fairies hailing from all four of the fey courts.

-• Aeldentree’s populace are descendants of fey who were victimized by human pogroms and usurped from their ancestral lands in Krevborna.
+• Aeldentree’s populace are the pomenysh descendants of fey who were victimized by human pogroms and usurped from their ancestral lands in Krevborna.

-• Aeldentree is a sanctuary, kept secret from the prying eyes and vicious intent of mankind.
+• Aeldentree is a sanctuary, kept secret from the prying eyes and vicious intent of mankind; only those who possess a fetish made of elk bone can successfully find Aeldentree within the Silent Forest.

-• The most militant of Aeldentree’s citizens belong to the Wild Hunt, a secretive cabal of insurgents.
+• The most militant of Aeldentree’s citizens belong to the Sarabande, a secretive cabal of pomenysh insurgents.

 Camp Lovelorn Lake